 Provides access to international organizations and foreign governments as well many links to major political science related sites.
 Includes a classified subject guide to politics.

-Library and Archives Canada - Politics and Government
+Library and Archives Canada - Discover the Collection: Politics and Government

-Provides a selective collection of links to databases, resources, and virtual exhibitions, including Cabinet Conclusions, The Diaries of William Lyon Mackenzie King, Government of Canada Files, Index to Federal Royal Commissions, Orders-in-Council, Prime Ministers' Fonds, Privates Archives and Colonial Records, and Sir John A. Macdonald: Canada’s Patriot Statesman.
+Provides a selective collection of links to databases, resources, and virtual exhibitions, including Cabinet Conclusions, A Real Companion and Friend: The Diaries of William Lyon Mackenzie King, Government of Canada Files, Index to Federal Royal Commissions, Orders-in-Council, Prime Ministers' Fonds, Private Archives and Colonial Records, and Sir John A. Macdonald: Canada’s Patriot Statesman.

 Provides access to information on the Canadian Parliament.
 The site was created and is maintained jointly by the Senate, the House of Commons and the Library of Parliament.
 Provides access to a collection of official publications from the Senate and the House of Commons and transcripts of the Parliamentary proceedings (Hansard).